-High school is an incredibly busy time for any student, but particularly so for students who fill their course schedule with the most rigorous classes available.
-With an already packed schedule, many students question whether spending their limited free time on sports, clubs, and out-of-school activities is worth it.
-While it is possible to spread yourself too thin, extracurriculars are as important to the college admission process as they are to your personal growth and enjoyment!
+High school is an incredibly busy time for any student, but particularly so for students who fill their course schedules with the most rigorous classes available.
+With already packed schedules, many students question whether spending their limited free time on sports, clubs, and out-of-school activities is worth it.

 Why Extracurriculars Matter